-Rule 57 of the Highway Code states: "When in a vehicle, make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly."
+Rule 57 of the Highway Code states: "When in a vehicle, make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves if you stop quickly."

 Runa Hanaghan, deputy veterinary director of The Dogs Trust, the UK's largest dog-welfare charity said “It's important to restrain dogs in the car both for their own safety and that of everyone else.
 If an accident happens, the dog can be thrown forward and injured.
-It can also act like a missile within the vehicle and hit other occupants.”
+It can also act as a missile within the vehicle and hit other occupants.”
 Driving with an unrestrained pet could potentially lead to offences punishable by fines of up to £2,500.